MostafaFR/Vehicle-Routing/README.md

 - **MATLAB Scripts**: Includes all the scripts used to set up, run simulations, and analyze outcomes.
 Scripts are modular and well-documented to allow easy customization and testing.
 - **Data and Results**: Provides example datasets used in simulations along with the results and visualizations of various experiments conducted during the project development.

-## Installation and Setup

-1. **Clone the repository**: git clone https://github.com/yourgithub/matlab-simulink-mrs.git
-2. **Open MATLAB**: Navigate to the cloned directory.
-3. **Run the Simulink Models**: Open each model with MATLAB Simulink and run them directly or through associated scripts.

 ## Usage

 To run simulations: